flyway/flywaydb.org/documentation/migrations.md

 When the migration *fails* and the database supports *DDL transactions*, the migration is *rolled back* and nothing is recorded in the schema history table.

-When the migration *fails* and the database doesn't supports *DDL transactions*, the migration is marked as **failed** in the schema history table, indicating manual database cleanup may be required.
+When the migration *fails* and the database doesn't support *DDL transactions*, the migration is marked as **failed** in the schema history table, indicating manual database cleanup may be required.

 Versioned migrations whose effects have been undone by an undo migration are marked as **undone**.